Photo: There are splendid vineyards in the Capital Country to Visit

 Within a short drive of the the Canberra city centre, you will find plenty of things to see and do.
-The surrounds of Canberra hosts vineyards with cellar doors, a working sheep farm that you can visit, wildlife reserves and stunning national parks, including Namadgi.
+The surrounds of Canberra hosts vineyards with cellar doors, a working sheep farm that you can visit, wildlife reserves and the stunning national parks of the ACT, including Namadgi.

 In the ACT, there are some 140 vineyards located within thirty minutes drive.
 The cooler temperatures of the surrounding Canberra area make for great rieslings and pinot gris, as well as viognier, amongst others.
 Thirty of the wine growers have cellar door sales.

-From the 1960s to the 1980s, there were Space tracking stations located within the park.
-At Honeysuckle Creek, the first images of Neil Armstrong walking on the moon were received here.
+From the 1960s to the 1980s, there were Space tracking stations located at Honeysuckle Creek, the first images of Neil Armstrong walking on the moon were received here.
+Although the huge tracking dish is now gone, there are remnants of the station still there as are signs about the Apollo missions.

 Adjoining the park is the Kosciuszko National Park in the Snowy Mountains to the south.
 Both the Bimberi and Scabby Range nature reserves, along with Brindabella National Park lie to the the north-east.
 During the winter, you can get chances to play in the snow and go on a ski tour, during the rest of the year, wilderness hiking and camping.